ultard/ultard/README.md

 Here are a few notable projects I have worked on:

 - **Hyze Project**: A educational platform designed for students and educators writen on Next.js.

+- **Ulma-io**: A quiz platform running in real time via websockets.

+- **Dislace bot**: A private discord bot write on Typescript and Nest.js

 - **Constellation**: A game which combines elements of ancient Russian village and Greek mythology maded on Unreal Engine